Itay-benshu/multi-modal-imputation-spatial-gene-expression/docs/README.md

 # Results - summary
 First, we drop a significant amount (~50%) of the non-zero elements in the original matrix, and reserve them as a test set.
 The resulting - further sparse - matrix is then used as the training set.
 After training the network with the training matrix we recieve the imputed result matrix.
-We then perform both quantative and qualitative analysis on the result.
+We then perform both quantitative and qualitative analysis on the result.

-For quantative analysis we compare the original dropped values with the same indices in the result matrix, and measure the RMSE.
+For quantitative analysis we compare the original dropped values with the same indices in the result matrix, and measure the RMSE.
 See the table below.

 <img src="/multi-modal-imputation-spatial-gene-expression/figures/for_pages_2.jpg" width="400">